YohannesTz/Satori/README.md

 - **Search for Books**: Find books by title, author, or genre.
 - **View Book Details**: Get detailed information about books including title, author, description, and cover image.
 - **Favorite Books**: Save your favorite books for later.
-- **Offline Support**: Access your saved books even when offline using Room database.
 - **Smooth UI**: Built with modern Jetpack Compose to ensure a smooth user experience.

 ## Tech Stack